2010 Shanghai Masters

 The 2010 Roewe Shanghai Masters was a professional ranking snooker tournament that took place between 6–12 September 2010 at the Shanghai Grand Stage in Shanghai, China.
+It was the fourth edition of the tournament since it was first held in 2007.

-Ronnie O'Sullivan was the defending champion, but he withdrew due to personal reasons.
+Ronnie O'Sullivan was the defending champion, but he withdrew for personal reasons.

 Ali Carter won in the final 10–7 against Jamie Burnett.

 Prize fund

 The breakdown of prize money for this year is shown below: